jaredhanson11/mit-energy-model/README.md

 Use `npx webpack` under client to generate bundle, which should setup index.html to be used as the entry point to the website. `npx webpack --watch` compiles changed code on the spot, and is good for development.

+### Server

+The server can be run using gunicorn on Linux distributions, as well as waitress on Windows.
+Under waitress, start the server with the following commands:

+    cd server
+    waitress-serve --port=8000 server:app

 ### Database

 See `db-connect.bat` for an executable/credentials for connecting.
 The password is `I78ZQ10`.